AmazingRise/hugo-theme-diary/README.md

 - Dark mode.
 - MathJax support.
 (Needs to be enabled manually, see [the project wiki](https://github.com/amazingrise/hugo-theme-diary/wiki) for details.)
 - Google Custom Search Engine support.
+- Internationalization(i18n) support, with English, French and Chinese(Simplified and Traditional).

 ## Quick Start